spectrocloud/librarium/packages/docs/content/01-introduction.md

 # Welcome to **Spectro Cloud!**

 Welcome to Spectro Cloud.
-Our mission is to make Kubernetes accessible and approachable and provide you an easy-to-use platform to manage **ANY** combination of Kubernetes in **ANY** environment.
+Our mission is to make Kubernetes accessible and manageable with an easy-to-use platform to manage ANY combination of Kubernetes clusters across ANY environment.